NXT TakeOver: WarGames (2017): Storylines

 At TakeOver: Brooklyn III, Drew McIntyre defeated Bobby Roode to win the NXT Championship; Roode was then promoted to the main roster on the SmackDown brand.
 On the October 4 episode of NXT, McIntyre successfully defended his title against Roderick Strong.
 Two weeks later, Andrade Cien Almas's manager, Zelina Vega, interrupted McIntyre's interview, stating that Almas and McIntyre were the same, accusing him of avoiding Almas, and expressing Almas's interest in challenging him for the title.
-On the October 25 episode of NXT, Vega said that they had been waiting for a contract for an NXT Championship match with McIntyre, saying that McIntyre and Strong were weak compared to Almas.
+On the October 25 episode, Vega said that they had been waiting for a contract for an NXT Championship match with McIntyre, saying that McIntyre and Strong were weak compared to Almas.
 Almas then defeated Strong after Vega physically interfered in their match.
 Afterwards, Vega challenged McIntyre to meet Almas in the ring the next week.
-After the show went off the air, general manager William Regal, in a video posted to Twitter, announced that McIntyre versus Almas for the title has been made official and their confrontation next week will be a contract signing.
-On the November 1 episode of NXT, McIntyre signed the contract to defend his title at WarGames and brought it out to the ring, where Almas attacked McIntyre and signed the contract as well.
-McIntyre called Almas out on the November 14 episode, stating that Almas was taking orders from Vega and wondered if she would ever let him off his leash.
+After the show went off the air, general manager William Regal, in a video posted to Twitter, announced that McIntyre versus Almas for the title had been made official and their confrontation next week would be a contract signing.
+On the November 1 episode, McIntyre signed the contract to defend his title at WarGames and brought it out to the ring, where Almas attacked McIntyre and signed the contract as well.
+McIntyre called Almas out on the November 15 episode, stating that Almas was taking orders from Vega and wondered if she would ever let him off his leash.
 Vega and Almas then came out and attacked McIntyre, standing tall with the title.